Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/unit-testing.md

 	Expected Result: The server rejects the changes and reports that the username is invalid.

 #### **test_delete_user()**
-Tests the deletion of a user from the server identified by their username.
+Tests the deletion of a user from the server identified by their username, using DELETE /user/{username}.
 The test users are checked against a test accounts database.

 	Case 1: The username matches an account.
 	Expected Result: The user is removed from the server and can no longer be found.